 This text was commissioned by X-TRA as part of Field Perspectives 2017, a co-publishing initiative organized and supported by Common Field as a part of their Los Angeles 2017 Convening.
 Field Perspectives 2017 is a collaboration between Common Field and arts publications ARTS.BLACK, Art Practical, The Chart, Contemporary Art Review Los Angeles, contemptorary, DIRT, Pelican Bomb, Temporary Art Review, and X-TRA.
 Partners each commissioned a piece of writing that aims to catalyze discussion, dialog, and debate before, during and after the Convening.
-This text will also be published in print in X-TRA Spring 2018.

 “The truth is, polarization is exactly what we are trying to fight.”